Prohibition Declared –

 Ādi Bhagavatī — Mā Vanadurgā.

-This sacred work now weaves together six luminous threads:
+This sacred work now weaves together these luminous threads:

 — the Dhyāna-Stutiḥ,